MokshShahh/GDSC-WEBDEV-TASK/README.md

     2.install packages by running pip install flask

-    3.run this command by navigate to the project directory and running "flask run" in the terminal
+    3.navigate to the project directory and running "flask run" in the terminal

     4.test this code using API platforms like POSTMAN and copying the localhost url that "flask run" gives you

 API END POINTS